 How to include accomplishment

-1. From your profile page, click add profile section.
+- From your profile page, click the Add Profile section.

-Note: You must complete at least your work experience and education to date, else you won’t get an “all star” profile.
+Note: You must complete at least your work experience and education to date, or else you won’t get an “all-star” profile.

 I believe that when the website developers were creating this site, they probably said to themselves; “Okay, people will come here and claim to be the best painter thing after Da Vinci.
 Let’s give them a chance to invite people they’ve worked with or for; to testify if their painting is really as good as they claim it is”.

 I don’t know if my thought is correct, but one thing is sure, LinkedIn wants you to show proof of your expertise.
-Get people to attest for your works.
+Get people to attest to your work.
 Let the happy clients or colleagues speak for you!

-To add a recommendation, you have to request for it or wait for someone who’ll willingly recommend you.
-The later doesn’t happen often, so you have to request for it, if it’s that important to you.
+To add a recommendation, you have to request it or wait for someone who’ll willingly recommend you.
+The latter doesn’t happen often, so you have to request it if it’s that important to you.

 When you get a recommendation, your next step is to either approve the recommendation, revert it back to the referral for correction (because you can’t edit a recommendation), or reject the recommendation.